itme-brain/ldv/README.md

 Mainly geared towards purely functional languages that I like to use.

+It is recommended to have an IDE already set up with your preferred editing tools for each environment.

-Here is a simple bash script to add a `dev` command to enter these environments from anywhere
+Here is a simple bash script you can add to your `.bashrc` to add a `dev` command to enter these environments from anywhere.

 ```bash
 # Developer Environment Function